archethic-foundation/archethic-docs/development/testnet/local.md

 ## Funding addresses

-To be able to fund some addresses you can specify in the configuration which will be the addresses and the amount as genesis pool during the network initialization
+To be able to fund some addresses, you can specify in the configuration which will be the addresses and the amount as genesis pool during the network initialization

 - Ensure a fresh start
 ```